 Since the p-value = 0.0002 < 0.05, we reject Ho and accept H1.
-This means the Fixed Effect Model is more suitable than the Random Effect Model.
-Therefore, we conclude that the most appropriate panel data regression model to use for analysis is the Fixed Effect Model.
+This means that the Fixed Effect Model

 4.1.2.
-Panel Data Regression Test Result for the Impact of the Family Hope Program (PKH)on Extreme Povertv
+Panel Data Regression Test Result for the Impact of the Family Hope Program (PKH)on Extreme Poverty

-In efforts to address extreme poverty in Mimika District, the Family Hope Program (PKH) has been one of the key initiatives launched by the government.
-This program aims to provide financial support to poor families through conditional financial aid, with the hope of improving welfare and reducing poverty in Mimika District.
-The results of the estimation of the regression model for the Impact of PKH on Extreme Poverty can be seen in the table below:
+To address extreme poverty in the Mimika District, the Family Hope Program (PKH) has been one of the key initiatives launched by the government.
+This program aims to provide financial support to poor families through conditional financial aid, with the hope of improving welfare and reducing poverty in the Mimika District.
+The results of the estimation of the regression model for the Impact of PKH on Extreme Poverty are presented in table below:

 Table 3.
-Fixed Effect Model Panel Data Regression Results for the Impact of PKH on Extreme
+Fixed Effect Model Panel Data Regression Results for the Impact of PKH on Extreme Poverty

-Poverty